colinwilliams91/nest-notes-template/README.md

 - Above command not only generates all the NestJS building blocks (module, service, controller classes) but also an entity class, DTO classes as well as the testing (.spec) files.

 [Nest CLI resource generation docs:](https://docs.nestjs.com/recipes/crud-generator#crud-generator)

+_Ex:_ _Controller response object exposure_

+Nest detects when the handler is using either @Res() (<-- injectable decorators -->) or @Next(), indicating you have chosen the library-specific option.
+If both approaches are used at the same time, the Standard approach is automatically disabled for this single route and will no longer work as expected.
+To use both approaches at the same time (for example, by injecting the response object to only set cookies/headers but still leave the rest to the framework), you must set the passthrough option to true in the @Res({ passthrough: true }) decorator.

 ## Installation